Wasid-Khan/wasid-khan/README.md

 I am a Python Developer focused on Machine Learning (ML) and AI, building smart, data-driven solutions.
 I work with TensorFlow, PyTorch, and Scikit-learn to develop and optimize ML models for predictive analytics, NLP, and computer vision.

-Currently pursuing an MS in Information Security at NUST SEECS, I also focus on AI security, ethical AI, and data privacy.
+Completed the necessary coursework for an MS in Information Security at NUST SEECS, I also focus on AI security, ethical AI, and data privacy.
 I have experience in feature engineering, model tuning, and deploying ML models using Docker, FastAPI, and cloud platforms.

 While skilled in multiple languages like C#, Java, and C++, my main strength is Python-based ML development.
 I work with leading ML frameworks such as Keras, XGBoost, and Hugging Face, alongside Data Engineering tools like Apache Spark, Airflow, and Dask to process and manage large datasets efficiently.